toan3000/jasagerpwn-reborn/payloads/README_payloads.md

 exploit -j

-[meterpreter_inject.exe]
+[shellcode-tcp.exe]

-- Description: This is a windows meterpreter shell that was encoded into base 64, embedded into a python script that preforms raw shellcode injection into explorer.exe, and then compiled into an executable.
-It is not detected at the time of this writing.
+- Description: This is a windows meterpreter shell that was encoded into base 64, embedded into a python script that preforms shellcode execution on the system and then compiled into an executable.
+It is not detecte at the time of this writing.
 If it is, recreate it.

 - This will spawn 2 meterpreter shells to the following addresses: